nodejs/diagnostics/documentation/hang/step1/using_trace_sigint.md

 necessary jobs are done, and there is no outputs from the process.
 In the case we probaly need an inspector to step into the running process and trying to figure out what is the process doing right now.
-With `--trace-sigint` CLI we can get a stack trace when the process is interrupted by a signal `SIGINT` (for example, when the process is interrupted with CTRL-C).
+With `--trace-sigint` CLI we can get a stack trace when the process is interrupted via `SIGINT` (for example, when the process is interrupted with CTRL-C).

 Following are examples showing how `--trace-sigint` behaves on different cases